Table of Contents

 The 2025-2026 fees are base rates — flat charges per tonne regardless of how recyclable your specific packaging is.
 From Year 2 (2026-2027) onwards, fees will be modulated based on the recyclability of each packaging item.

-DEFRA’s Recyclability Assessment Methodology (RAM) will assess every packaging format against criteria including:
+DEFRA’s Recyclability Assessment Methodology (RAM), detailed in the government consultation on EPR, will assess every packaging format against criteria including:

 - Whether collection infrastructure exists in the UK